goatcorp/faq/steamdeck.md

 Run XIVLauncher in Steam.
 Once XIVLauncher has opened, click the Gear icon in the bottom left to set game data path, OTP macro, etc. After changing settings, click the check mark.
 Input your username and password, click login, and let XIVLauncher install the game (if it is not already present in your game data path).

 ## 7.)
 Run the game in Gaming Mode
-After everything has installed, close Final Fantasy XIV, and click the Return to Gaming Mode icon.
+After everything has installed, close Final Fantasy XIV.
 Run XIVLauncher in Gaming Mode, and tap Login.
 After a few moments, press the `Steam` button, select `FINAL FANTASY XIV Online` or `FINAL FANTASY XIV Online Free Trial` (the latter will appear for non-Steam service accounts).
 Final Fantasy XIV will appear on the screen after a few moments.

 # FREQUENTLY ASKED QUESTIONS